w5xd/PacketThermostat/Assembly.md

 insert, then use a sharp blade to trim the tape to the size of the insert.
 Mind the orientation.
 The free hanging Molex is flat on all four sides, but there is only one orientation that matches what is installed on the furnace side.
 <p><img src='MolexInserts.png' width='20%' alt='MolexInserts.png'/> <img width="20%" alt='molexAdapt1.jpg' src='molexAdapt1.jpg' /> <img width="20%" alt='molexAdapt2.jpg' src='molexAdapt2.jpg' /></p>
 The adapters should be flush with the pin 3/9 edge of the molex, not the pin 1 edge, in order to clear the wires coming off the PCB (not pictured.)

-<p></p>
+When the inserts are first installed, it may seem they slide too easily.
+But after the enclosure covers are fastened to each other, they apply pressure to the tape that should be enough to resist the forces required to connect and disconnect the mating 9 pin Molex.